anaeim/amazon-sagemaker-udemy-course/section_5_sagemaker_via_python_sdk/how_to_schedule_trained_model_as_a_batch_job.md

 ## 2. Amazon EventBridge

-**EventBridge** is a serverless event service that can trigger actions on a schedule or in response to events.
+**EventBridge** is a serverless event bus that can trigger actions on a schedule or in response to events.

 **Key points:**